rhvall/Hackaton-ThetaEdgeMarketplace/BNN-Task/README.txt

 ipfs add ThetaResult.tar.gz
 ```

-(Optional) The user can modify the file name to distinguish you file from others.
+Optional: The user can modify the file name to distinguish you file from others.
 What
 is used to differentiate between files and track submissions is the IPFS hash.

-## Stage 4-b (optional)

-If you submitted using IPFS, you will need to send the hash for the tar file in
+Once submitted using IPFS, you will need to send the hash for the tar file in DApp
 the webpage, which will trigger the "commit" function in the smart contract.

-If you submitted the tar file within the webpage, it will automatically tell the
-smart contract that you have already committed a task.
-The system will have a time
-expiration for that task.

 ## Stage 5